 A draft of all minutes shall be prepared within ten (10) working days after the meeting.
-At this time the minutes shall be available for public inspection in accordance with the New Mexico Public Records Act; however, these minutes shall not become official until approved at the next regular meeting.
-All official records with original signatures of board transactions of the regular meetings shall be kept on file by the Board Recorder as a permanent official record of the College and shall also be open to public inspection in accordance with the New Mexico Public Records Act.
+At this time the minutes shall be available for public inspection in accordance with the New Mexico Inspection of Public Records Act; however, these minutes shall not become official until approved at the next regular meeting.
+All official records with original signatures of board transactions of the regular meetings shall be kept on file by the Board Recorder as a permanent official record of the College and shall also be open to public inspection in accordance with the New Mexico Inspection of Public Records Act.
 Minutes shall be succinct but shall include both informational and action items.
-All special meetings and work sessions where College business is discussed shall be appropriately recorded and available for inspection.
+All special meetings and work sessions where College business is discussed shall have appropriate minutes prepared and be appropriately recorded and available for inspection.
 Board members shall request inclusion of statements or data which they deem vital to an adequate understanding of the minutes.

-- E. Voting: Voting on Board action items shall be by voice vote except when a roll call vote is requested by a Board member.
-A member voting against a motion shall state his / her reasons and shall have them recorded in the minutes, if he/she so requests at the time of voting.
+- E. Voting: Voting on Board action items shall be by voice vote except when a roll call vote is requested by a Board member, by applicable law, or rules of Parliamentary Procedure.
+A member voting against a motion may state such member'shis / her reasons and shall have them recorded in the minutes, if such memberhe/she so requests at the time of voting.
 The minutes shall record the name of the person making the motion, the name of the person seconding it, and the vote with dissenting members being noted.

 - F. Order of Business: The normal order of business on the agenda of regular board meetings shall be as follows:

 - 1. Call to Order

 - 2. Welcome

 - 3. Adoption of Agenda

 - 4. Approval of Minutes

-- 5. Correspondence

-- 6. President's Report
+- 5. President's Report

-- 7. Old Business

-- 8. New Business

-- 9. Public Comments

-- 10. Announcement of Next Meeting

-- 11. Closure of Open Meeting

-- 12. Adjournment